HP 9000 "Focus chip" World's First 32-bit single-chip CPU (1982)

 Item #348

-PA-RISC is an Instruction Set Architecture (ISA) that Hewlett Packard developed.
+PA-RISC is an Instruction Set Architecture (ISA) that Hewlett- Packard developed for High-End desktop computers.
 It is a Precision Architecture - Reduced Instruction Set Computer (PA-RISC) Architecture, introduced in 1986 for the HP 9000/Model 840 and HP 3000/Series 930 32-bit computers.

 PA-RISC was succeeded by the Intel Itanium (originally known as the IA-64) ISA jointly developed by HP and Intel.
 HP stopped selling PA-RISC-based HP 9000 systems at the end of 2008.